joshluisaac/rubicon-farm-water-delivery/designAndDecisions.md

 >are automatically marked as `WaterDeliveryStatus.CANCELLED`

 **Orders in REQUESTED state but are within DeliveryTimeWindow**
->When the application starts up, those orders which are in a `WaterDeliveryStatus.REQUESTED` state but are within the `DeliveryTimeWindow`
+>When the application starts up and during execution, those orders which are in a `WaterDeliveryStatus.REQUESTED` state but are within the `DeliveryTimeWindow`
 >are automatically marked as `WaterDeliveryStatus.IN_PROGRESS`